YaYaB/pipe-scripts/README.md

 ```

 Please refer to [here](https://github.com/YaYaB/pipe-scripts/examples) for examples.
-A easy to launch an example is the following:
+An easy way to launch an example is the following:

 ```sh
 cd examples